 The terms zero-twist or low-twist are often used to describe towels, but often there are no further details provided.
 Here’s the story: cotton fibers are spun (twisted) into yarn.
 Typically, yarns are made from short (inferior) fibers that have to be twisted in order to make the yarn.
 Yarn made from fibers that are twisted gets a lot get harder and less absorbent as a result.
 If short-staple cotton (i.e. not Egyptian cotton) is used, then the yarns will be hard and the terry will be stiff and less absorbent.
 Instead, look for zero-twist or low-twist towels.

 Zero-twist towels are so called because instead of being twisted, their high-quality cotton fibers are are held together with a special wrapping thread, allowing them to be woven without breaking.
 The thread is removed after weaving, leaving the cotton staple in its natural soft, thick state, and the result is wonderfully plush and absorbent.
-Matouk’s best-selling Milagro towel is made from long-staple, zero-twist Egyptian cotton yarns, making it extremely absorbent and soft.
+Matouk’s best-selling Milagro towel, as well as our Aman towel, are made from long-staple, zero-twist Egyptian cotton yarns, making both extremely absorbent and plush.

 Like zero-twist, this de-twisting action creates more air and space between fibers, which yields a terrycloth fabric that is especially soft and absorbent.
 Plus, the space between the fibers leads to less drying time after use or washing.
 Matouk’s Lotus towel is made from low-twist cotton yarns that get softer and fluffier after every wash.